What Does "The Automatic Stay Has Been Lifted" Mean?

 Additionally, if you don’t carry out your intent by entering into a reaffirmation agreement or filing a motion to redeem the debt for a vehicle, it can be legally repossessed 45 days after the first scheduled meeting date.

-Prior Bankruptcy Filings and the Automatic Stay
+How Do Prior Bankruptcy Filings Affect the Automatic Stay?

-If you’ve filed two or more bankruptcies within the last year, you won’t get the benefit of an automatic stay unless the court grants a Motion to Impose the Automatic Stay.
+If you’ve filed two or more bankruptcies within the last year, you won’t get the benefit of an automatic stay unless the court grants a motion to impose the automatic stay.
 You (or your bankruptcy lawyer) must file this motion as soon as you file your case.
 In either situation, you may want to consult with a bankruptcy attorney for legal advice before filing a new case.

 Let’s Summarize…